snavid/snavid/README.md

 ## 😂⚡ Fun Fact

-I usually fix my code bugs after taking a deep nap. 😄
+I fix my code bugs after a deep nap. 😄

-**Here are a few tech jokes to lighten the mood:**
+**Here are some tech jokes:**

 1. Why did the developer go broke?
-Because he used up all his cache!
+He used up all his cache!
 2. How do you comfort a JavaScript bug?
 You console it!

-Let's make waves in the tech world and build a digital empire together! 🚀
+Let's build a digital empire together! 🚀